liferay/liferay-plugins/portlets/knowledge-base-portlet/readme/6.2/BREAKING_CHANGES.markdown

 ## Breaking Changes List

-### Make Knowledge Base ratings consistent with the rest of the portal
+### Make Knowledge Base Ratings Consistent with the Rest of the Portal
-- **Date: 2014-Jul-1**
+- **Date:** 2014-Jul-01
-- **JIRA Ticket: LPS-48146**
+- **JIRA Ticket:** LPS-48146

 #### What changed?

-The number of stars for the ratings has changed from a hardcoded value of `10` to the value of the `knowledge.base.knowledge.base.ratings.number.of.stars` property.
+The number of stars for the ratings has changed from a hardcoded value of `10` to the value of the `knowledge.base.ratings.number.of.stars` property in `portal.properties`.

 #### Who is affected?